adtzlr/felupe/README.md

 * `tqdm` for showing progress bars during job evaluation

 # Getting Started
 This tutorial covers the essential high-level parts of creating and solving problems with FElupe.
-As an introductory example, a quarter model of a solid cube with hyperelastic material behaviour is subjected to a uniaxial elongation applied at a clamped end-face.
+As an introductory example 👨‍🏫, a quarter model of a solid cube with hyperelastic material behaviour is subjected to a uniaxial elongation applied at a clamped end-face.

 First, let’s import FElupe and create a meshed cube out of hexahedron cells with a given number of points per axis.
 A numeric region, pre-defined for hexahedrons, is created on the mesh.
 A vector-valued displacement field is initiated on the region.
 Next, a field container is created on top of this field.